panzi/WordCountBot/README.md

 the counts with the command `!count THING1 THING2 THING3`.

-This bot is active on Twitch under [https://www.twitch.tv/wordcountbot](https://www.twitch.tv/wordcountbot). f you want this bot to join your channel go to that channel and enter `!join YOUR_CHANNEL_NAME`.
+This bot is active on Twitch under [https://www.twitch.tv/wordcountbot](https://www.twitch.tv/wordcountbot).
+If you want this bot to join your channel go to that channel and enter `!join YOUR_CHANNEL_NAME`.
 You have to be the channel owner or a mod of `YOUR_CHANNEL_NAME`.
 Note that I currently use Heroku's free plan and thus have no persitence.
 If my one free server instance restarts if forgets all joined